efabb95/terraform-beginner-bootcamp-2023/README.md

 #### Execution Considerations

-When executing the bash script we can use the `./` shorthand notiation to execute the bash script.
+When executing the bash script we can use the `./` shorthand notation to execute the bash script.

 eg. `./bin/install_terraform_cli`